Britive platform release 2026.04.01 is now live in production.

 Onboarding an EKS Cluster

-This article describes the steps involved in onboarding an Amazon Elastic Kubernetes Service (EKS) cluster to Britive.
+This article describes the steps to onboard an Amazon Elastic Kubernetes Service (EKS) cluster to Britive.

 Britive configuration